meher12/unitTesting-junit-mockito-mockMvc/README.md

    * Using the three method for small, medium and large data file
 ## 3- Spring Boot Unit Testing Support:
 1. Create project `2.0_spring-boot-unit-testing` to see all dependency tree `mvn dependency:tree`
+   * Must be the project has the same package name in `java package` and `test package`
+   * Read application.properties and Inject Spring Beans